watem-sedem/cfactor/docs/gettingstarted.rst

 | 4        | 26.76 | 14.47       | 28.47   | 6.1   | 0     | 0.405 | 0.03 | 3500                |
 +----------+-------+-------------+---------+-------+-------+-------+------+---------------------+

+When using a pandas dataframe, we can calculate the soil loss ratio and the subfactors like the example below:

 .. code-block:: python